definevalue/listing-sniper/README.md

-# DO NOT USE THIS

-this was forked and decompiled which lead to a VPS if you lost crypto to this fraud contact https://krinternetlaw.com/online-case-submission
+WARNING DO NOT USE!
+This was forked to decompile

 ```
 Join our community: https://t.me/drfurrbots